fdazen/fda-documentation/publishing_ibe.md

 ##**Publishing IBE on your Website**

 Publishing your IBE site is easy to do and requires very little HTML skills.
 We offer IBE 3.5 in a responsive format that will automatically adjust the width down to 320 pixels.
-IBE’s responsiveness works well for mobile devices and embedding into websites ensuring a smooth booking process no matter what the platform.
+IBE’s responsiveness works well for mobile devices, and embedding it into websites ensures a smooth booking process, no matter what platform you are using!

 There are two easy ways to add IBE to your site:

-- **Button link (recommended):** Place a link on your website that takes people directly to your IBE page.
+- **_Book Now_ link (recommended):** Place a link on your website that will take your guests directly to your IBE.
 Since the link is responsive, the booking engine will be optimized for a variety of mobile devices.
-This is the recommended option as guests will have the optimal booking experience through using a button link.
+This is our recommended option as guests will have the optimal booking experience through using a button link.

-- **Iframe:** You can embed your IBE page within your website using an iframe.
+- **I-frame:** You can embed your IBE within your website using an i-frame.
 There are many tutorials online to show you how to do this.
-Your webmaster can do this is in just a matter of a few minutes.
-We do NOT recommend iframes for mobile websites because it creates a much clumsier user experience as well as possibly interfering with some of the responsiveness of the site.
+Your webmaster can do this in just a matter of a few minutes.

+{% include warning.html content="We do NOT recommend iframes for mobile websites because it creates a much clumsier user experience as well as possibly interfering with some of the responsiveness of the site." %}

 Below is an example iframe code for embedding IBE on your website.
 Replace the XXXXXXX in the URL with your account ID.
 ```